 Smoked oils are commonly sold in grocery stores, and they’re a chef’s favorite.
 The longer the oil sits, the tastier it becomes.
 If you frequently use olive oil for stir-fry, pasta, and grilling your meat, then you can cold smoke to add a smoky kick.
-Olive oil can be safely cold smoked as it is has a low melting point.
+Olive oil can be safely smoked at any temperature under 300 degrees.

 You may use a charcoal smoker for this.
 Use a heat-resistant bowl and pour at least a cup of extra virgin olive oil.
 Allow it to smoke for at least two hours and make sure to stir it every now and then.
 The constant stirring will ensure that the smoky flavor seeps into the oil evenly.
 You can even taste the oil at the end to make sure the smoked flavor isn’t too harsh, keep in mind it will mellow in about one week.

 Pour the oil over grilled fish, sizzling meat, or even freshly oven-baked pizza.
 The choice is yours!

 In a Nutshell

 Use these delicious smoked food ideas to spice things up in your kitchen.
 Once you get the hang of it, you’ll realize using a smoker is incredibly easy.
 All of these foods can be made with electric and charcoal smokers.
 Always practice safety when using a smoker and remember air-flow is very important!

 Using a smoker might just help you unveil a new-found love for cooking.
 It’s time to set up your smoker, and rustle up a deliciously succulent meal!

 […] For more great ideas read our article on 17 Things You Can Smoke in a Smoker. […]